cibinjoseph/C81-Interface/ford_input/index.md

 ```

 ### Contents of the repository
-This repository contains a module file named libC81.f90 containing the subroutines and functions for interfacing with C81 files.
+This repository contains a module file named libC81.f90 having the subroutines and functions for interfacing with C81 files.
 It also contains a few demo fortran programs that exemplify the usage of the module.
 Detailed information is available in the sections of this documentation corresponding to each file.